 Refined, comfortable and a great all-rounder, but don’t expect the Arteon to provide much in the way of driving thrills

 On the road, the Arteon is a little softer than its aggressive styling might suggest, but it really excels as a long-distance motorway cruiser.
-The Passat is already supremely efficient in this regard, and the extra cabin luxury and slippery body-styling of the Arteon mean it’s even more comfortable, quiet and refined on long hauls.
+The Passat was already supremely efficient in this regard, and the extra cabin luxury and slippery body styling of the Arteon mean it’s even more comfortable, quiet and refined on long hauls.

 If you want driving thrills, there’s no doubt a BMW 4 Series Gran Coupe provides a more responsive experience.
 The Arteon’s steering offers little road feel, and switching the DCC adaptive dampers to Sport mode reins in the body roll but at the noticeable expense of ride comfort.

-We ended up leaving the DCC system in Comfort – which can feel occasionally floaty – or Normal, most of the time.
-This last setting works very well, with a decent balance between ride comfort and body control, but it’s an acknowledgement that being a good all rounder is the Arteon’s strongest suit.
+We ended up leaving the DCC system in Comfort – which can occasionally feel floaty – or Normal, most of the time.
+This last setting works very well, with a decent balance between ride comfort and body control, but it’s an acknowledgement that being a good all-rounder is the Arteon’s strongest suit.
 When we pitted the Arteon face-to-face with the Audi A5 Sportback in a twin test, we found it narrowly offered a better driving experience, even though the noise levels were higher.

 Engines, 0-60 acceleration and top speed

-For those who crave outright performance, the 316bhp R performance model is seriously quick, with its 420NM of torque helping it to 62mph from standstill in 4.9 seconds and onto a top speed of 155mph.
+For those who crave outright performance, the 316bhp R performance model is rapid, with its 420Nm of torque helping it to 62mph from a standstill in 4.9 seconds and onto a top speed of 155mph.